 Trees root into the earth, but that doesn’t mean they are impossible to remove from the ground and transport to a new home.

-Regardless of the tree you’re moving and the space to which you plant transport it, there are several guidelines to follow for the safe and proper transplanting of trees:
+Regardless of the tree you’re moving and the space to which you plan to transport it, there are several guidelines to follow for how to safely transfer trees:

-1. There and good and not-so-ideal times of the year to transplant trees.
+There are good and not-so-ideal times of the year to transplant trees.
 “The best time to transplant a tree is when it’s dormant and the ground conditions are ‘just right,’” says Rick Hanshaw, manager of the Davey Nursery in Wooster, Ohio.
-“These conditions typically occur in spring and fall, before frost develops in the soil.
-You just don’t want to transplant a tree when its canopy is full expressed.”

 The only conditions for which we do not recommend relocating a tree include: